 Flora left this week as her tart and showstopper both had issues.
 Nadiya won the star baker accolade – her third time.
 The next episode is the final!

 As much as I love chocolate, I’m not a huge fan of having both chocolate pastry and a chocolate filling, it’s too overpowering for me.
-So I decided to theme my tart on millionaire’s shortbread and make a plain shortcrust pastry with caramel and chocolate fillings.
+So I decided to theme my tart on millionaire’s shortbread and make a plain shortcrust pastry with caramel and chocolate fillings which I have called a Millionaire’s Chocolate Tart.
 I also gave home made honeycomb a go for the first time!

-I took it off the heat and stirred in 2 tsp bicarbonate of soda.
+I took it off the heat and stirred in bicarbonate of soda.
 It will bubble and froth a lot!

 I poured it straight into a lined 20cm x 20cm square tin and left it to cool.